Water softener

 What is a water softener?

 A water softener is a whole-house filtration system that removes hardness caused by calcium and magnesium minerals from your water.
 This is done through a process called ion exchange.
 Hard water can be very destructive in your home.
-As scale builds up in your pipes they become clogged and decrease water pressure.
-This can lead to shorter lifespans of expensive appliances like washer machines, coffee makers, ice machines, and dishwashers.
+As scale builds up in your pipes, they become clogged and decrease water pressure.
+This can lead to shorter lifespans for expensive appliances like washer machines, coffee makers, ice machines, and dishwashers.

 What Does A Water Softener Do?